 The life tables are current or period life tables, based on death rates for a short period of time during which mortality has remained much the same.
-Mortality rates for the Australian and state and territory life tables are based on death registrations and estimated resident population for the period 2011-2013.
-The life tables do not
+Mortality rates for the Australian and state and territory life tables are based on the occurrence of deaths in the 2013-2015 period and the estimated resident population (ERP) at the mid-point of that period.
+The life tables do not take into account future assumed improvements in mortality.